KahBrightTech/cognitech-platform-all-codes-repo/Kubernetes/abishek.md

   ```bash
      kubectl get configmaps
   ```
-- Once the configmap get updated with new values the pods automatically gets updated as these are mounted volumes which does not require restarted or destroying the pod.
+- Once the configmap get updated with new values automatically gets updated as these are mounted volumes which does not require restarted or destroying the pod.
 - There is a little bit of delay in updating the configmap values in the pod.
 It takes around 1 minute to update the values in the pod.
 - Similarly secrets can also be mounted as volumes in the pod.
 The process is same as configmaps.

 ```yaml
 apiVersion: apps/v1
 kind: Deployment